Holly Ahern (Presenter)

 A 30-year veteran of the New York State Department of Environmental Conservation, Mark Lowery has served as a climate policy analyst in DEC’s Office of Climate Change since 2007.
 His principal areas of responsibility have included leading public outreach efforts for the Regional Greenhouse Gas Initiative, Sea Level Rise Task Force and climate action planning.
 He oversees OCC’s adaptation and municipal support program, including the Climate Smart Communities program and implementation of the Community Risk and Resiliency Act.
 He holds a bachelor’s degree in biology from Franklin and Marshall College, Lancaster, Pa. and a master’s degree in environmental and forest biology from the State University of New York College of Environmental Science and Forestry, Syracuse, N.Y.

-John Neering taught high school science for 33 years, and is currently a Chairperson at La Salle Academy.
-He is a recipient of the Siemen’s New York State AP Teacher Award for Math, Science and Technology.
+Johann Neering taught high school science for 33 years and is currently a Chairperson at La Salle Academy.
+He is a recipient of the Siemen’s New York State AP Teacher Award for Math, Science, and Technology.

 Diana Palmer is the 3rd Ward Councilwoman for the City of Glens Falls.
 She serves as chair of both the Common Council Technology Committee and Building and Codes Committee, and she is a member of the Common Council Sustainability Committee.
 Diana is a therapist in private practice, Past President of her professional organization, and is active in the local community through service on the PTA, with the Red Cross and other organizations.
 She lives in Glens Falls with her husband Scott and 10 year-old daughter, Sadie.